UFFeScience/Phenomanager/README.md

 # PhenoManagerPortal

-Front end that consumes exposed API resources.
+Front-end that consumes exposed API resources.
 The front-end design was written using *angular 1*.
-To install the project, simply run the commands in the portal project directory:
+To install the project, simply run the commands in the front-end project directory:

 - `npm install`
 - `bower install`